Battle of the Ogaden: Background

-Graziani deployed an army of 38,000 men, which included 15,600 Italians.
-The ground forces fielded by Graziani were almost entirely "mechanized" and made use of an air component that was empowered to inflict the maximum losses on the enemy.
-As was often his practice, Graziani arranged his attacking forces in three columns.

 Battle

-On 29 March 1936, in response to numerous insulting messages from Italian dictator Benito Mussolini and from Badoglio chiding him about when he would get started, Graziani sent thirty-three aircraft to Harar to drop twelve tons of bombs.
-The town had been declared an "open city" since 2 December 1935 and was devoid of military activity.
-The bombings were stopped only when "catastrophic" reports from Europe emerged.

 On 14 April, Graziani ordered his entire army to advance towards the Ethiopian defensive lines in a three-pronged attack.
-He had decided to fight a "colonial war" with primarily colonial troops.
-The 29th Infantry Division "Peloritana" and the 6th CC.NN.
-Division "Tevere" were held in reserve.

-The first column, commanded by General Guglielmo Nasi and including the Libyan Division, Eritrean ascaris, various bands of dubats and the irregular bands of Olol Dinle and Hussen Ali where their direction of attack was from Danane to Dagahbur.
-On the Italian right was to break through the defenses at Janogoto and Dagahamodo threaten the Ethiopian left.
-The second column, commanded by General Luigi Frusci, was to move forward to the pivotal point of the "Hindenburg Wall".
-The third column, commanded by General Agostini, was on the Italian left and was to immediately engage the Ethiopian right flank.
+The first column, commanded by General Guglielmo Nasi included the Libyan Division, Eritrean ascaris, various bands of dubats and the irregular bands of Olol Dinle and Hussen Ali.
+Nasi's column, on the Italian right, was to break through the defenses at Janogoto and Dagahamodo threaten the Ethiopian left.
+The second column, commanded by General Luigi Frusci, which consisted of the 6th CC.NN.
+Division "Tevere" (including a single unit of around a thousand volunteers from the Italian diaspora), seven colonial battalions, two light tanks companies and two groups of irregular bands was to move forward to the pivotal point of the "Hindenburg Wall".
+The third column, commanded by General Augusto Agostini, was on the Italian left, consisted of a mixed group of Blackshirts, Carabinieri and some bands of dubats.
+Agostini's column was to immediately engage the Ethiopian right flank while the 29th Infantry Division "Peloritana" was held in reserve.
 The first day passed uneventfully.
 The biggest obstacle to the Italian advance was heavy rain, swollen rivers, and thick mud.
+The Ethiopians were in fact waiting for the Italians in an area that they had carefully fortified over a year, skillfully exploiting its natural ruggedness with the help of Belgian military advisors and the Turk Wehib Pasha, a veteran of the Gallipoli campaign.
+This was only the first of a series of similar fortifications already prepared along the road to Harar.